zitadel/zitadel/CONTRIBUTING.md

 ### Backend / Login

 To keep the code clean and understandable we use [golangci-lint](https://golangci-lint.run).
 We recommend to format the code with this linter while working on ZITADEL to simplify the review process.
-The configuration is locaed [here](./.golangci.yaml).
+The configuration is located [here](./.golangci.yaml).

 To start the backend with a debugger run the [`main.go`-file](./main.go) located in the root of ZITADEL and provide the arguments and env-variables from below.
 Ensure that the database is running by running `docker compose -f ./build/local/docker-compose.yml up db`.
 For additional information please use the documentation of your IDE.